bk-for-bbc/bbc-recipes-test/readme.md

 ## Installation

-To install the app, run the following commands from the top directory:
+To install the app, from the top directory run:

 `npm install`

-`gulp`

-`composer install`

-`touch database/database.sqlite`

 If you do not have Composer installed, installation instructions can be found [here](https://getcomposer.org/doc/00-intro.md).
 If you run into further issues installing the app, the [Laravel Installation page](http://laravel.com/docs/5.1/installation) should be able to help.